eberban/eberban/books/refgram/src/from_scratch/core_to_complete/lists.md

   - the output carry value
   - the element of the list

-The provided predicate is applied for each element, with the output carry for an element being the input carry for the next element.
+The provided predicate is applied to each element, with the output carry for an element being the input carry for the next element.
 For the first item the input is the initial carry, and for the last item the output is the final carry.

-> Since the predicate will be applied with each value of list it adds the
+> Since the predicate will be applied to each value of the list, it adds the
 > constraint that all the elements of the list have the same type.

-There are 2 variants of __fold__, one which is left-to-right (first to last) while the other is right-to-left (last to first).
+There are two variants of __fold__, left-to-right (first to last) and right-to-left (last to first).

 <spoiler>